leoncecilia17/bamazon/README.md

 Lastly, the user will be notified the total cost of their purchase.
 Then, they will be prompted if they would like to make another purchase or end their shopping session.

+MySQL Preview
 ![](images/mysql.bamazon.png)

-https://youtu.be/pljztROyUFw
+Click on the link below for a demo: https://youtu.be/pljztROyUFw